Stretching in sport

 Stretching mostly improves your tolerance to the stretch, with small physical changes occurring with high volumes of stretching at moderate to high intensities of effort.
 It may reduce your chance of injury, but if so, not by much (and it probably depends on the sport/activity).

 Bottom line: don't stretch at the expense of more high-value activities (for example, strength training).
-But include it if you can.
+But include it if you really want to.

 How to stretch well